When you need more

 “I need JavaScript-level control over the outgoing HTML.”

-Registers a callback that receives the cloned document right before serialization.
+Registers a callback that receives the cloned document before serialization, and again on every change check.
 Strip, rewrite, or annotate anything; the live page is untouched.
+Keep it pure and repeatable: a callback that writes something new each run leaves the page permanently dirty.

 Bring them in when the problem shows up